urcsc174/course-documentation/lab09-phonelist/instructions.md

 ## Installation

-In this step you need to just install an pre-built application by setting up a new database, editing your files so they work with it, and then testing to make sure everything works.
+In this step you need to just install a pre-built application by setting up a new database, editing your files so they work with it, and then testing to make sure everything works.

 - Download and extract [this set of starter files, phonelist.zip](lab09-phonelist/phonelist.zip) to a new folder named **lab09** in your web root
 - Start your localhost (MAMP or MAMP for Windows), if not already